 Código 1530

-Country star George Strait being an owner isn’t the most interesting part here, nor is the brand’s seed-to-sip ethos (they utilize their own agave, production and bottling processes).
+Country star George Strait being an owner isn’t the most interesting aspect here, nor is the brand’s seed-to-sip ethos (they utilize their own agave, production and bottling processes).
 What’s unique about Código is the aging process; the aged expressions are finished in oak barrels that once held Napa Valley cabernet, and there’s even a “Rosa” expression that’s pink and has a nice juicy and fruity element.
 For a celebrity tequila, and just a tequila in general, it’s a standout.

 Tequila Komos